Webpage created: February 20, 2016

 At the time of the amalgamation with Plymouth and East Stonehouse in 1914 the Reading Room and Magazine Room were open to the public from 9am until 10pm and the Lending Library from 10am until 9pm, except Wednesdays when it closed at 1pm.
-Mr William Davey Rutter was the Borough Librarian and Museum Curator.
+Mr William Davey Rutter (1880-1917) retained his position as Devonport's Librarian-in-Charge until his death in 1917.

 There were Branch Libraries at 77 Station Road, Keyham Barton (known as the Ford Branch Library); at 33 Wilton Street, Stoke; at 40 Keyham Street, Weston Mill; at 10 Yeoman's Terrace, Saint Budeaux; and a Reading Room at 3 Onslow Road, Pennycross.

 The building still survives, although in a very poor condition, and has a Grade II listing.